Standard Visitor Visas

 Students from European Economic Area and Switzerland, who are not eligible for EU Settlement Scheme can also use eGates entrance as Visitors.

 You will need to carry the following in your hand luggage:

 - Your passport

-- Your Short Term Study letter from City confirming your short course/resits
+- A supporting letter from City confirming your short course/resits

 - Recent formal evidence that you can support yourself financially for the duration of your course (eg: bank statement/loan letter).

 - If you have it, evidence you intend to leave at the end of your stay, for example a flight booking (if you are a Study Abroad student you may also take with you a letter from your home institution confirming you will be returning to a course there)